universalsafetyformat/usf_website/content/en/tools/SafetyModeler/getting_started/_index.md

 weight: 3
 type: docs
 description: >
-  Here we give a brief overview on how start with USFedit by creating a new project and models from scratch.
+  Here we give a brief overview on how start with SafetyModeler by creating a new project and models from scratch.
 ---

 ## Creating a USF Project